 Artist Line Up

-Bliss N Eso, Kerser, Rose Tattoo, Choirboys, Adam Brand, Travis Collins, Dragon, Shannon Noll, Samantha Jade, Chris Sebastian, Christie Lamb, Missy Lancaster, Selfish Sons, Teddy Cream, Late for Woodstock, Caitlyn Shadbolt, Anna Farquhar, Mothwing, Aspy Jones, BB Factory, Human Dinosaur Machine, Olivia Ruth, Pink V’s Gaga, Adam Ludewig, Andy Martin, Hurricane Fall, DJ Brooklyn, Charlie McFarlane, Katie Jayne Band, Vixens of Fall, Hinterland, Luke Dickens, Southbound, Hayley Jensen, Good Will Remedy and EVEN MORE TO COME.
+FEATURING: Bliss N Eso, Kerser, Rose Tattoo, Choirboys, Adam Brand, Travis Collins, Dragon, Shannon Noll, Samantha Jade, Chris Sebastian, Christie Lamb, Missy Lancaster, Selfish Sons, Teddy Cream, Late for Woodstock, Caitlyn Shadbolt, Anna Farquhar, Mothwing, Aspy Jones, BB Factory, Human Dinosaur Machine, Olivia Ruth, Pink V’s Gaga, Adam Ludewig, Andy Martin, Hurricane Fall, DJ Brooklyn, Charlie McFarlane, Katie Jayne Band, Vixens of Fall, Hinterland, Luke Dickens, Southbound, Hayley Jensen, and EVEN MORE TO COME.

 Bliss N Eso